spxp/spxp-specs/SPXP-Spec.md

 more recent creation date as the latest profile timestamp on record, then this is a good reason to believe that the known profile URI delivers stale information.

-It is possible that a malicious actor is copying the profile root document to a different URI and trying to trick clients into switching over to this URI.
-This can be used to prevent clients from receiving updates from the original profile.
+A malicious actor might want to prevent clients from receiving updates from a profile.
+They could copy the profile root document to a different URI and try tricking clients into switching over to this URI.
 To prevent this, it is important that clients check the `profileLocation` and `timestamp` in the new profile root document.
 In case a profile has been relocated multiple times, the `timestamp` value also helps clients to identify the most recent profile location.